PalmDevs/revanced-links/README.md

 ```

 ## Getting Started
-Here's an example snippet to get latest essentials for ReVanced app building.
+Here's example snippets for you to get started.
 If you want the full documentation, please refer to [here](https://palmdevs.github.io/revanced-links/) instead.

 ### Get essentials for patching YouTube